Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 overall carbohydrates) does not lower CVD [cardiovascular

-: Uma mudança menos percebida, mas MAIS importante, é a ausência de um limite superior para o consumo de gordura total.
+disease] risk”: Uma mudança menos percebida, mas MAIS importante, é a ausência de um limite superior para o consumo de gordura total.
 O Dietary Guidelines Advisory Committee

 (DGAC – comitê de aconselhamento das diretrizes dietéticas) não listou gordura total como nutriente digno de preocupação nem propôs restringir seu consumo.
 Ao contrário, concluiu que “reduzir a gordura total (substituindo-a com carboidratos) não reduz o risco de doença cardiovascular.